javimuu/rokot-apicontroller/readme.md

 It strongly types all aspects of the request to make consuming them simpler within the route

-There is a corresponding `IExpressApiRequest<TBody, TResponse, TParams, TQuery>` that supplies the `TNative` with `{ req: express.Request, res: express.Response, next: express.NextFunction }`
+There is a corresponding `IExpressApiRequest<TBody, TResponse, TParams, TQuery>` that supplies the `TNative` with `{ request: express.Request, response: express.Response, next: express.NextFunction }`

-The `@api.include` decorator allows you to specify a controller name, path prefix, and optionally the middleware keys to apply to all the controller contained routes.
+The `@api.controller` decorator allows you to specify a controller name, route path prefix, and optionally the middleware keys to apply to all the controller contained routes.

+NOTE: Its strongly recommended to supply the name of the class as the first parameter of `@api.controller`

 The `@api.route` decorator must be supplied on all controller routes, it specifies the route path of the operation.

-The `@api.middleware("three")` decorator on the route method allows you to specify addition middleware to implement within the route.
+The optional `@api.middleware("three")` decorator on the route method allows you to specify addition middleware to implement within the route (you can apply this decorator multiple times per route to add additional middleware's).

 The controllers middleware will run (in specified order) before the routes middleware is run (also in specified order)

-The route verb (`get`,`put`,`post`,`delete` etc) is determined by:
+The route verb (`get`,`put`,`post`,`delete` etc) is determined by the following rules:

 1. If the route method is named exactly as a verb - that verb is used.
-2. If you specify an `@api.acceptVerbs(...)` decorator - that verb (or those verbs) will be used.
+2. If you specify the optional `@api.verbs(...)` decorator - that verb (or those verbs) will be used.
 3. if all else fails, `get`.

-The route path is determined by combining the (optional) `routePrefix` from `@api.include` with the `@api.route` decorator values
+The route path is determined by combining the (optional) `routePrefix` from `@api.controller` with the `@api.route` decorator values

+The optional `@api.contentType` decorator can be applied once on any controller routes, it specifies the content type of the request body (the default is `"application/json"`).

 ## Consumed Libraries